LudwikJaniuk/sdleffler.github.io/_posts/2017-8-28-Hashsplitting.md

 ---
 layout: post
 title: Large Files, Version Control, and Hashsplitting
-published: false
+published: true
 ---

 I'm currently working on [Attaca](https://github.com/sdleffler/attaca), a fast, distributed, and resilient version control system for extremely large files and repositories, designed for scientists working on projects containing terabytes or petabytes of data.
 (Warning: not currently in any sort of working condition as of 8/29/17!)
 There are a few key components to this design; the first is the git data structure, with one special modification.
 The second is a distributed hash table (DHT) which is used to store the objects of the graph data structure, and the third is a technique called "hashsplitting" or "hash chunking".
 Resilience is handled by the distributed object storage system, and version control itself by the git-like data structure.

 The reason for borrowing the design from Git is that, because objects are addressed by hash, they can be stored in any DHT, and only refs must be stored in a distributed consensus data store.

-In this blog post, I'll be talking about the third
+In this blog post, I'll be talking about the third component: hashsplitting.
-component: hashsplitting.
 Hashsplitting, a concept [borrowed from the bup backup utility](https://github.com/bup/bup/blob/master/DESIGN), is a surprisingly simple technique which is capable of significant performance gains under the right conditions.

 ## A little background: the git data structure, our modification and "blobs"